Reconstructing the Geometry of Random Geometric Graphs

-\begin{rem} In Section~\ref{sec: GO} below, we discuss practical use of our results in this paper.
-There we will be explicit about what the graph observer observes and what the graph observer can compute to obtain ``graph-observer-accessible'' versions of parameters.
-Furthermore, Proposition~\ref{prop: graph-obs} gives an explicit test, which can be carried out by the graph observer, to check whether the parameters are feasible. \end{rem}
+\begin{remark} In Appendix~\ref{sec: GO} below, we discuss practical use of our results in this paper.
+There we will be explicit about what the graph observer is given and what the graph observer can compute to obtain ``graph-observer-accessible'' versions of parameters.
+Furthermore, Proposition~\ref{prop: graph-obs} in the appendix gives an explicit test, which can be carried out by the graph observer, to check whether the parameters are feasible. \end{remark}